 One of the realities of working with clay is… the fire.

-I did not set out with the intent of making a “Shattered” piece.
-I was just making a figure.
-I put a lot of time and heart into it, but I was assuming a pretty normal process.
+I did not set out with the intent of making a “Shattered” piece — I was just sculpting a figure.
 However, the creative process does not always go as we plan.

-At temperatures from 1607°F (875°C) to 2345°F (1285°C), there are plenty of bad things which can happen during the firing process.
-There may be a pocket of air trapped under the clay.
-If a piece isn’t left long enough to dry, there can be a little moisture buried deep within.
-When this pocket of air expands, or the water heats and turns to vapor, the pressure can cause a piece to crack, split or explode, potentially damaging other pieces around it.
+At temperatures from 1607°F (875°C) to 2345°F (1285°C), there are plenty of things which can happen during the firing process.
+If a piece isn’t left long enough to dry, there may be moisture buried deep within.
+When a hidden pocket of air expands, or the water heats and turns to vapor, the pressure can cause a piece to crack, split, or explode.

-Opening the kiln is always a time of great expectation, so there’s nothing quite like feeling the rush of the residual heat as you raise the lid, and then finding… a thousand million shards from a piece that has not just broken, but catastrophically exploded.
+Opening the kiln is a time of great expectation.
+There’s nothing quite like the rush of the residual heat as you raise the lid, and then find… a thousand million shards from a piece that has not just broken, but catastrophically exploded.

-When I opened the kiln on this occasion, and saw the carnage, I just shut it again and walked away…
+When I opened the kiln this time, and saw the carnage, I just shut it and walked away…

-Eventually, I knew I needed to clean out the remains and recover the other sculptures I had fired.
-As I began to pull out the larger fragments, I discovered two that fit together.
-Without thinking about it, I found some glue and put the pieces together.
+Eventually, I knew I needed to clean out the remains.
+As I began to pull out the larger fragments, I found two that fit together.
+Without thinking, I found some glue and put the pieces together.
 Having spent so much time on the original figure, I recognized more fragments—a part of her face, the curve of the back, an arm, a hand—and I started gluing.
-I eventually pulled out the entire shelf and placed it on my work table, sweeping out the interior of the kiln to collect the tiny bits thrown off in the explosion.
+I pulled out the entire shelf and placed it on my work table, sweeping out the interior of the kiln to collect the tiny bits thrown off in the explosion.
 Slowly, pieces came together, each creating a more recognizable portion of the original figure.
-Things didn’t always fit nicely, and there were some holes, but after a couple of days, I was able to put the majority of the figure back together again.
+Things didn’t always fit nicely, and there were holes, but after a couple of days, I was able to put the majority of the figure back together again.

 The figure is now both broken, and complete.
-While you can still clearly see the marks of her brokenness, the cracks and fissures have become a part of her — an integral part of her character and beauty.
+You can still clearly see the marks of her brokenness, but the cracks and fissures have become a part of her — an integral part of her character and beauty.

 But, who is the ultimate Great Sculptor other than God Himself?
 He finds us in our shattered state and reaches in to pick out the shards, tenderly putting us back together, one piece at a time.
-He is the one who creates beauty in us, perhaps more because of our visible scars and missing bits than in spite of them.
-They are a sign of the healing power of His hand, and the fact that, when He sees the scattered fragments of our lives, He still sees who He has created us to be, and has the patience and power to carry us forward into that truth.
+He is the one who creates us to be beautiful, perhaps more because of our visible scars and missing bits than in spite of them.
+They are a sign of His hand work, and the fact that, when He sees the scattered fragments of our lives, He still sees who He created us to be.
+He has the patience and power to carry us forward into that truth.